Anastacia-M/MovieData/README.md

 ### Results and Findings
 The data from 2012-2016 highlights a clear preference for action-related genres, both standalone and combined with other elements like adventure, comedy, and fantasy.
 Comedy and drama also perform well, appealing to a broad audience.
 The considerable revenue from sci-fi and family genres underscores the varied tastes of moviegoers.
 Overall, the diverse revenue distribution across genres suggests that the film industry benefits from catering to multiple interests and preferences.

 As an example, the movie with the highest box office revenue was "Despicable Me 2," which had a box office revenue of $970,800,000, a budget of $76,000,000, and an ROI of 1,177%.
 Jennifer Lawrence topped the box office revenue list with a total of $2,204,300,000.
+Chris Renaud leads the list of top directors with a box office revenue of $2,044,500,000.
 However, the most profitable movie was "The Devil Inside," which falls in Horror/Drama catogory, with a budget of $1,000,000, a box office revenue of $101,800,000, and an ROI of 10,080%.

 ![Movies Data Dashboard](https://github.com/user-attachments/assets/a28b1bc3-8899-48fe-8d87-1e5cc5d15db1)